Stronkness/AFBot/README.md

 For viewing an example hos the JSON object is storing different parameters, please see [example.json](example.json).

-Currently the bot is sending an email if an accommodation have been added which the receiever havn't headr about.
+Currently the bot is sending an email if an accommodation have been added which the receiever hav'nt heard about.
 In other words you should not get the same accommodation twice in your mail.

 ### How to run it